 Having already provided a description of the events giving rise to this appeal in order to provide context for the parties' contentions and our resolution thereof, we shall not repeat ourselves here.
 Rather, we elaborate on those portions of context deliberately omitted above.
-Specifically, we shall provide (1) a fuller description of the terms of the National Mortgage Settlement, including the former Attorney General's instructions for use of the \$410 million direct payment amount, (2) the complete text of section 12531, creating the NMS Deposit Fund and authorizing disbursements to offset General Fund expenditures, and (3) the details of the challenged disbursements made from the NMS Deposit Fund.
+Specifically, we shall provide (1) a fuller description of the terms of the NMS, including the former Attorney General's instructions for use of the \$410 million direct payment amount, (2) the complete text of section 12531, as originally enacted, creating the National Mortgage Special Deposit Fund and authorizing disbursements to offset General Fund expenditures, (3) the details of the challenged disbursements made from the National Mortgage Special Deposit Fund, and (4) the Legislature's amendment to section 12531 expressing its view that these disbursements were consistent with both the legislative intent and the National Mortgage Settlement.